Hot Club de France: Quintette du Hot Club de France

 It was the success of this concert that finally convinced the rest of the Hot Club to officially sponsor the ensemble.
 It was not until the second official concert of the group that it had a name; for its performance on 16 February 1935, the group officially became Django Reinhardt et le Quintette du Hot Club de France avec Stephane Grappelli.
 Pierre Nourry also later convinced the chief of Ultraphone to record the music of the quintette at their Montparnasse studio.

-Besides the musicians, Panassie, Delaunay, and Nourry were all there, acting as "auteurs" or directors of the session; Panassie, in a discussion about two separate takes of a song, convinced the engineer and producer to use the version where the musicians improvised more freely- despite some minor flaws and mistakes- over the version that was more perfect but less flexible.
+Besides the musicians, Panassié, Delaunay, and Nourry were all there, acting as "auteurs" or directors of the session; Panassié, in a discussion about two separate takes of a song, convinced the engineer and producer to use the version where the musicians improvised more freely- despite some minor flaws and mistakes- over the version that was more perfect but less flexible.
 Between this recording session in 1934 and the last pre-war recording session in August 1939, the Quintette recorded 140 sides.

 In its original formation, the Quintette consisted of guitarists Django Reinhardt, his brother Joseph Reinhardt (a.k.a.
 Nin-Nin), and Roger Chaput, Louis Vola on double bass, and the violinist Stephane Grappelli.
 The Quintette was a quartet until Django decided he wanted two guitarists to back him on his solos to make the sound of the music more even when he and Stephane switched off during songs.

 The Quintette recorded two titles under the name "Delaunay's Jazz" before their official acceptance by the Club, but would be known after the December 1934 concert as the Quintette du Hot Club de France.

 Later Charles Delaunay would promote the recording sessions of Django Reinhardt with visiting American artists such as Coleman Hawkins, Benny Carter, Eddie South, Bill Coleman, and Barney Bigard among others.